-Milestone Summary Key Milestones Milestone Due Date Milestone Status Change from Last Quarter Owner Anticipated Barriers or Other Issues Related to Milestone Completion Update REACH VET model on more recent outcome data June, 2018 On Track OMHSP None at this time.
-Update STORM model on more recent outcome data June, 2018 On Track OMHSP None at this time.
+Milestone Summary Key Milestones Milestone Due Date Milestone Status Change from Last Quarter Owner Anticipated Barriers or Other Issues Related to Milestone Completion Update REACH VET model on more recent outcome data June, 2018 Minor Delay, In Progress Sept 2018 OMHSP Model variable programming is complete.
+Model calculations and validation are being performed Update STORM model on more recent outcome data June, 2018 and on-going On Track OMHSP STORM model was updated through 2014.
+Additional updates are planned.
 Define and calculate new candidate predictors for REACH VET and STORM models Sept, 2018 On Track OMHSP Complexity of work makes unanticipated delays more likely.
 No current delays at this time.
-Recode REACH VET and STORM decision-support systems to utilize updated models Dec, 2018 On Track OMHSP Limited personnel with necessary skills may impact availability to complete coding
+Recode REACH VET and STORM decision- support systems to utilize updated models Dec, 2018 On Track OMHSP Limited personnel with necessary skills may impact availability to complete coding